kimmyparkw/covidtracker/README.md

 - Stack: React, Express, PSQL
 - COVID tracker leverages React for the front end, Express on the backend and PSQL for the database.
 - The app also leverages `react-chartjs-2` and `chart.js` for data visualization and `moment` for date manipulation.
+- The data behind our visualizations and statistics is provided by [The COVID Tracking Project](https://covidtracking.com/) and has been used by news outlets such as The New York Times, FiveThirtyEight, and The Wall Street Journal.

 ## Approach
 - This app was split into areas of ownership with two team members on the backend and two on the frontend.